To meditate we need concentration, and to develop concentration we use Dharana, the sixth limb of Patanjali’s Eight Limbs of Yoga.

-As a meditation teacher, I love teaching the Dharana meditation script to newcomers.
-In my online meditation lessons, I’ve seen how this simple script can help cultivate concentration.
+In my online meditation lessons, I’ve seen how this simple practice can help cultivate concentration.

-The very word “Dharana” in Sanskrit for “Concentration”, which is defined as “holding something in the mind.”
+Indeed, the very word “Dharana” is Sanskrit for “Concentration”, which is defined as “holding something in the mind.”

 1: Sit comfortably with good posture

 Because you practise yoga, you probably already have good posture.
 But it is worth checking.

 You should be sitting with a straight but relaxed spine.
 Tuck your chin down a tiny bit to gently lengthen your neck.
 You will want to close your eyes but… obviously read this guide first.

 You can practise Dharana yoga by meditating on your breath, an object, or your own body.
 If meditating on an object, place the object about a metre in front of you.
 You should be looking directly ahead at the object.